 - Deposit a total of $2,000 or more in new money into the new checking account within 30 days of offer enrollment.

-- Maintain at least a $2,000 balance for 60 days from the offer enrollment.
+- Maintain the new money balance (at least $2,000 for the $300 offer OR at least $10,000 for the $500 offer) for 60 days from the offer enrollment.
 The new money cannot be funds held by the business at Chase or its affiliates.

 - Complete five qualifying transactions within 90 days of offer enrollment.
 These refer to debit card transactions, receiving QuickAccept payments, QuickDeposit, ACH credits, incoming and outgoing wire transfers, and bill pay through Chase digital banking.